EasyCorp/EasyAdminBundle/README.md

 That's it.
 Reload your backend and you'll see the new virtual field displayed in the entity listing.
-The only current limitation of virtual fields is that you cannot reorder listing contents using these type of fields.
+The only current limitation of virtual fields is that you cannot reorder listings using these fields.

 ### Customize the Fields Displayed in Forms

-By default, EasyAdmin includes all the entity fields in the forms used to create and edit entities.
-Use the `new` and `edit` options of the entity to define the form fields displayed in each case:
+By default, the forms used to create and edit entities display all their properties.
+Customize any of these forms for any of your entities using the `new` and `edit` options:

 ```yaml
 easy_admin: